yeahgo/Are-you-hungry-team-13/README.md

 # Final Project Team 13
 ## A Restaurant Recommendation System based on Yelp Information ##

-**Project Goal**:
+**Project Goals**:
+* Scrape NYC restaurant information from Yelp

-* Create an NYC restaurant information database and use the database to recommend users restaurants which match with their preferences.
+* Create an NYC restaurant information database
+* Build a restaurant recommendation engine that use our database to recommend users restaurants which match with their preferences

 **Data Acquisition**:

- * Use "Yelp Restaurant Info Scraper.ipynb" to get search urls and scrape information for restaurants with different cuisine type.
+ * Use "Yelp Restaurant Info Scraper.ipynb" to get search urls and scrape information for restaurants with different cuisine type from Yelp webiste.
 The script iterates through all locations in NYC.
- * After getting the csv for each cuisine type, we use "Dataframe Cleaner.ipynb" to clean and merge all the csv files as a final dataframe.
+ * After getting the csv for each cuisine type, we use "Dataframe Cleaner.ipynb" to clean and merge all the csv files into a final dataframe.

      We use this final dataframe (final_df.csv) as our database.
  * Our final dataframe has about 1800 NYC restaurants.

 **Recommendation Engine**: